commonhaus/foundation/bylaws/dissolution.md

 ## 9.2 Procedures for Dissolution

-- **Decision to Dissolve:** The decision to dissolve the CF must be approved by a majority vote of the CF Council.
+- **Decision to Dissolve:** The decision to dissolve the CF must be approved by a majority vote of the CF Council (CFC).
 - **Notification:** Upon the decision to dissolve, members, stakeholders, and relevant authorities must be notified.
 - **Asset Distribution:** Assets will be allocated in accordance with the dissolution clause and any legal requirements.
 - **Finalization:** All final legal steps required to complete the dissolution will be taken, including filing necessary documents with the appropriate authorities.